TrentonZero/trentonzero.github.io/_posts/2020-09-02-an_ai_ubi_convos.md

   - ubi
   - philosophy
   - economics
-title: A Conversation AboutAI and UBI
+title: A Conversation About AI and UBI
 ---